ongbt/ETL/README.md

 ```
 ---
 ### check_not_blank
+This function checks if specified columns have any blank values (NaN or empty strings).

 #### Syntax:
 ```
 - check_not_blank:
     columns: [<column_name>, <column_name>, ...]
 ```
+#### Parameters:
+- columns: list - The list of column names to check for blank values.

 #### Example:
 ```
 - check_not_blank:
     columns: [Name, Age, Phone, City, Address, ZipCode, Sex]
 ```
 ---

+## Transformations
 ### copy_columns
+This function copies the values from specified columns to new columns with different names.

 #### Syntax:
 ```
 - copy_columns: